COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 For the upcoming week, I hope to get some technical debt out of way with the help of my team.
 Further I plan to have a discussion on our path forward regarding the use of Supabase to store data and analysis outputs or not.
 Once this is decided upon everyone will start working hand in hand to incorporate their current in house analysis results into the database.
 With this being said, our final stretch will also include to start using these generated summaries and outputs to actually give specific insights on skills and metrics for the user's projects.
 Overall this was a very successful sprint in my opinion.

 **Samarth:**
+Worked on expanding the AI analysis system to support multi-project portfolios and configurable LLM parameters.
+Implemented `_analyze_multiple_projects()` to intelligently organize and analyze files by their respective projects, handling unassigned files separately for comprehensive coverage.
+Built `_generate_portfolio_summary()` to produce high-level insights across multiple projects, highlighting technical strengths and skill breadth.
+Enhanced `summarize_scan_with_ai()` with project_dirs parameter support and added configurable LLM parameters including temperature and max tokens with CLI validation.
+Finally, switched the default model to gpt-4o-mini for improved cost-efficiency while ensuring consistent parameter validation throughout the analysis pipeline.

 <p align="center">
   <img src="./charts/w10burnup.png" alt="Week 5 Burnup Chart width="400"/>